dkohlsdorf/audio_pattern_discovery/README.md

 The results will be generated in the output folder:
 + `result.html` Summary of output with all links to the tool
 + `log.txt` Will show the logs of the run
-+ `img` Holds all image files, including the tikz files for the dendograms and the png files for the spectrograms
++ `img` Holds all image files, including the tikz files for the dendrograms and the png files for the spectrograms
 + `encoder` Binary dump of the auto encoder
 + `docs` Will contain the final pdf with all images and the log
 + `audio` Includes all interesting regions and clusters as wav files